Free-by-cyclic groups are conjugacy separable: Double- Z -coset separability

 Let $\rho$ be the path of minimal length joining $g\cdot v$ to $T_{HK}$.
 Note that by Lemma \ref{lem:aerial} the maximal possible valency of any vertex in the tree $T_{HK}\cup\rho$ is 5.
-Thus if we take a vertex filling deep enough so that $T_{HK}$ is mapped injectively, we can then take an ever deeper filling so that none of the finitely many edges of $T_{HK}\cup\rho$ adjacent to vertices in $\rho$ get folded together.
+Thus, arguing as before we may take a sufficiently deep virtually free vertex filling so that $T_{HK}\cup\rho$ is mapped injectively onto its image.
 It now follows that which means that $\bar g\not \in \overline{HK}$ as required. $\blackdiamond$

 We have exhausted all possibilities for $g\cdot v$ completing the proof of Case 1. $\blacksquare$

 \textbf{Case 2:} \emph{The axes of $H$ and $K$ coincide.}

 Since the action of $G$ on $T$ is acylindrical, it must be the case that $H$ and $K$ are contained in a maximal cyclic subgroup.
 Here we are using acylindricity and that there are no elements of order $2$ (otherwise they could be contained in $D_\infty$).
 Thus, we see that $HK$ coincides with a cyclic subgroup $C$.
 The result in this case follows by the same arguments as those given above, the only difference is that $T_{HK}$ is the minimal $C$-invariant tree $T_C$.